Aliases for CLOCK Gene

 GeneCards Summary for CLOCK Gene

 CLOCK (Clock Circadian Regulator) is a Protein Coding gene.
-Diseases associated with CLOCK include delayed sleep phase syndrome and cluster headache.
-Among its related pathways are Metabolism and Regulation of lipid metabolism by Peroxisome proliferator-activated receptor alpha (PPARalpha).
+Diseases associated with CLOCK include Delayed Sleep Phase Syndrome and Cluster Headache.
+Among its related pathways are Chromatin organization and Regulation of lipid metabolism by Peroxisome proliferator-activated receptor alpha (PPARalpha).
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and signal transducer activity.
 An important paralog of this gene is HIF3A.

 UniProtKB/Swiss-Prot Summary for CLOCK Gene